cloudant-labs/spark-cloudant/README.md

 Default values are defined in [here](cloudant-spark-sql/src/main/resources/application.conf)

 ### Configuration on Spark SQL temp table

+Configuration can also be passed on DataFrame using option.

 Name | Default | Meaning
 --- |:---:| ---